 What factors influence set point range?

-The complex factors used in the body to maintain weight are based on the food we eat and the metabolic response to our diet, which is influenced by hormonal, genetic and environmental factors such as the western diet or a busy lifestyle (1).
+The complex factors used in the body to maintain weight are based on the food we eat and the metabolic response to our diet, which is influenced by hormonal, genetic and environmental factors such as the Western diet or a busy lifestyle (1).
 According to this theory, body weight regulation is adjusted by food intake or energy expenditure (or both) in proportion to the difference between the current body weight and the set point weight (3).

 With set point theory, your metabolism will slow if you start eating fewer calories, a process called metabolic adaptation (more on this later).
 Our nutrient absorption is altered, and hormones change, making you feel hungrier and preoccupied with the thought of food (4).
-This preoccupation with food occurs when hormones trigger your brain and carries the message of whether to eat more or not and may persist with continuous food restriction.
+This preoccupation with food occurs when hormones trigger your brain and carry the message of whether to eat more or less and may persist with continuous food restriction.

 For example, when we are unwell, our body will adjust to conserve energy by lowering our temperature and increasing our appetite (5).
 Conversely, when we are on holiday and eat more than usual, our appetite decreases, and body temperature increases to assist in energy unilisation.
 These changes, along with other physiological systems, are due to evolutionary traits to protect the body and keep it within balance.

-Can my set point change over time?
+Can my set point weight change over time?

-As mentioned, there is a body weight range that is genetically predetermined however, it is possible to make dramatic, short-term changes to weight by manipulating our food intake, but the evidence suggests that these changes are difficult to sustain long term as the body is is driven to return to a healthy weight (if this is different to the weight change achieved).
 Diets predict weight gain (not weight loss) over a period of two years (6).
 Initially, weight loss may be rapid however after about 6 months this rate slowly declines until weight stabilises itself or regains to its predetermined, set point (6).

 This short-term weight loss, followed by weight regain is what may be termed as the Nike Swoosh Effect (7).
-Those who weight cycle or go on yo-yo diets can repeatedly undergo initial rapid weight loss followed by weight re-gain and go through this cycle again and again (8).
-Over time, if you plot your continuous attempts or weight cycles on a graph it may look something like the Nike swoosh (7,8).
+Those who weight cycle or embark on yo-yo diets can repeatedly undergo initial rapid weight loss followed by weight re-gain and go through this cycle again and again (8).
+Over time, if you plot your continuous attempts or weight cycles on a graph, it may look something like the Nike swoosh (7,8).

 Your set point is not tightly controlled but a 'loose' range involving upper and lower limits in weight.
 After a period of overeating, undereating, and re-feeding after starvation, your set point may have a considerable change (9).
-It has been shown that re-feeding will increase body weight (see overshoot theory in eating disorder recovery), but after some time, when the body is safe and healthy again, it will regulate itself within 5% of the set point range (10,11).
+It has been shown that re-feeding in eating disorder recovery will increase body weight (see overshoot theory in eating disorder recovery), but after some time, when the body is safe and healthy again, it will regulate itself within 5% of the set point range (10,11).
 This means that your body weight will vary between different weights that are within a set point range after returning to your pre-starvation weight.

 Set point theory may explain how weight is typically stable over a long period when not impacted by dieting or illness.
 However, this theory may be criticised as it doesn't explain the environment's significant impact on our biological body weight control systems (3).
-For example, lifestyle changes can impact changes in body weight overtime like for those with limited access to healthy foods, socioeconomic influences, and lifestyle changes (i.e., becoming less active as we age, busy and stressful work, etc).
+For example, lifestyle changes can impact changes in body weight over time like for those with limited access to healthy foods, socioeconomic influences, and lifestyle changes (i.e., becoming less active as we age, busy and stressful work, etc).

 Remember that metabolism is the array of chemical processes that occur in our body, metabolic rate is the energy required to fuel these processes.

 Due to the dynamic nature of metabolism, multiple components of how our bodies metabolise energy from the food we eat will be affected when food is restricted and weight drops below what is healthy for us.
 One main component of metabolic rate is the Basal Metabolic Rate (BMR), which refers to the energy your body uses to function at rest.
 When you lose weight, your body adjusts this BMR by slowing down to prevent starvation, diminish energy balances, and promote long-term weight stability (12, 3).
-So, rather than the metabolism being ruined, it is adjusting accordingly to the energy we have available and prioritising its highest needs first, like organ function.
+So, rather than the metabolism being ruined, it is adjusting according to the energy we have available and prioritising its highest needs first, like organ function.